Prokyp/PATIENTS-DETAILS/README.md

-This is a PHP,HTML CODE AND CAN be run on a web browser# PATIENTS-DETAILS
+This is a PHP SQL,HTML CODE AND CAN be run on a web browser bY Clicking localhost/demo.php# PATIENTS-DETAILS